 Here are just a few of the amazing islands that could be yours for less than the price of a London property:

-This stunning island in the Bahamas is being auctioned on the 15th May and is expected to receive around £6 million.
+This stunning island in the Bahamas was expected to receive around £6 million.
 With 681 acres of breath-taking scenery, the island has six sandy beaches you could enjoy at your leisure.
 The main residence can sleep up to 12 people and there is also a separate hillside building that contains a gym and yoga deck.

 This beautiful island is one of five of the Echinades complex and can be found in the Ionian Sea, just to the west of Greece.
 With clear turquoise water, the island is perfect for swimming, water sports and deep-sea fishing too.
 The area attracts a lot of tourists and would be perfect for a Club Med style development.
 At under £1 million this island would make a fantastic business investment.

 If you have £2.8 million to hand, then this gorgeous Norwegian island is definitely worth a look.
 Situated in Bjugnfjorden, between Bjugn and Oerland, the island has over 50,000 square meters of arable land.
 There is a lot of potential for the island and it could be used for a range of things including farming and waterfront holiday homes.
 Located only 30 minutes away from the airport, the beautiful island is a five minute boat ride from the mainland and close to lots of different tourist activities.